 Service Level: Upgraded Quality accommodations and more inclusions than on other G Adventures tours, like meals, private transport, and activities.

 Arrive at any time.
 Arrival transfer included.

 Take a guided tour of the imperial city of Meknès.
 Continue on to the ruins of Volubilis, the best-preserved Roman ruins in Morocco.
 After seeing the ruins, it’s off to Fès.

 Step back in time and embark on a walking tour of a UNESCO World Heritage Site — the Medina of Fès.
 Explore winding lanes and alleys to visit the many artisans, tanneries, and shops with an expert local guide.
 After, enjoy a G Adventures-supported traditional tagine lunch at a cooperative that benefits rural Moroccan women and children.
 This evening, visit a nearby café where we meet a local expert in Islamic calligraphy for a demonstration on "beautiful writing".

 Day 4: Fès/Marrakech

 Travel to Marrakech.
 In the evening, experience all the colour and chaos with a visit to the famous Djemaa el Fna square.
 Watch storytellers and acrobats as you enjoy a simple and delicious local meal at a market food stall.

-In the morning, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
-After, visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.
+Today, take a historical tour of the city, including the Bahia Palace and Saadian Tombs.
+Visit a historic riad for a hands-on cooking class from a master Moroccan chef, and enjoy the lunch that you have prepared.